A Personal Tribute

 For most of us, our closest connection with Stephen Cleobury was on Christmas Eve as we completed our Christmas present wrapping and cooked those mince pies.

 For millions across the globe, this was all done while enjoying the annual feast of music that is the world-famous Service of Nine Lessons & Carols from King’s College Chapel Cambridge.
-Christmas begins for many of us at 3.00pm on Christmas Eve when Stephen Cleobury, who passed away on 22 November aged 70, and his King’s Choristers had become associated with our Christmas music.
+Christmas begins for many of us at 3.00pm on Christmas Eve.
+Director of Music Stephen Cleobury, who passed away on 22 November aged 70, and his King’s Choristers had become associated with our Christmas music through their carefully crafted Services, maintaining the precious King’s tradition and shared with the widest possible listening and televised audience.
 Joy for us, but a punishing schedule for him and the choir.
-While the anonymity of the Lesson Readers is a hallmark of this Service, Stephen’s voice could be identified clearly as he read his Lesson, accompanied by the stellar performances of the King’s Choristers and Choral Scholars he trained and directed as they sang familiar carols and the innovatory new commissions that brightly coloured a term of office lasting nearly four decades.
+While the anonymity of the Lesson Readers is a hallmark of this Service, Stephen’s voice could be identified clearly as he read his Lesson, accompanied by the stellar performances of the King’s Choristers and Choral Scholars he trained and directed, as they sang familiar carols and the innovatory new commissions that brightly coloured a term of office lasting nearly four decades.
 That is how many will remember him…..but there was much more to Stephen than this.
-He cast the conducting net widely to include a critically acclaimed period with the BBC Singers.
+He cast the conducting net widely to include a critically acclaimed period with the BBC Singers for example.
 Guest conducting and Honorary roles completed an annual diary of engagements, the volume from which many might flinch.
-Not least for us in LBS, and what many might not know, was his participation as organ continuo in the final concert of our historic Bach Cantata cycle in December 1987 among other engagements.
+Not least for us in LBS, and what many might not know, was his participation as organ continuo in the final concert of our historic Bach Cantata cycle in December 1987.

 What does all this tell us about Stephen Cleobury, organist, conductor, composer, teacher?
 He occupied the most prestigious of all music posts, not only in this country but internationally.
 However Stephen’s enquiring mind and commitment to music inspired him to do whatever he could to take a lead, facilitate and serve beyond Cambridge.
 His life in music brought him into contact with many prominent musicians in past generations and in very different times too.
 For example, as Secretary of the Royal College of Organists (later President), he was highly respected as an administrator by Dr William Cole LVO (1909-1997) who at the time was RCO Treasurer and also Chief Examiner at the Associated Board of the Royal Schools of Music.
 He spoke of Stephen’s unfailing courtesy, a quality which so many will recognise today.